S4RL: Surprisingly Simple Self-Supervision for Offline Reinforcement Learning

-Finally, we perform more experiments in the robotic domain using the MetaWorld environments \cite{metaworld}.
-We train a SAC agent for 1M steps and collect 5000 trajectories resulting in 1M datapoints.
-The performance of the behavioural policy used to collect the data and the performance of each of the baselines are reported in Table \ref{tab:metaworld_table}.
-Similar to before we see significant improvements over the baseline in each of the 3 environments.
-The proposed S4RL-$\mathcal{N}$ agent is almost twice as good as the baseline CQL agent on the ``sweep-into-v1'' environment further showing the advantage of using S4RL agent.
+Finally, we perform more experiments in the robotic domain using the MetaWorld \cite{metaworld} and RoboSuite environments on difficult manipulation tasks.
+For MetaWorld, we train a SAC agent \cite{sac} for 1M steps and collect 1000 trajectories of 200 episode length.
+For RoboSuite, we collect data at 3 different instances during training to make the data distribution more complex.
+More details on the data collection is available in Appendix \ref{sec:robosuite_data}.
+The results are presented in Figure \ref{fig:robotic_exps}.
+Similar to before we see significant improvements over the baseline in each of the 7 environments over both domains.
+The proposed S4RL-Adv agent is the only agent that is able to outperform the trained behaviour policy on 3 of the 5 MetaWorld tasks, while continuing to significantly outperform the baselines by as much as 3 times, as in the case of ``push-v1'' and ``pick-and-place-can''.
+Full numerical results can be found in Appendix \ref{sec:robotic_table}